Rolled Breast of Lamb with Leeks and Flageolet

 Serves 3.
 An unusual serving number, but that is the size of a breast of lamb!

 Breast of lamb is a fatty cut, but cooked long and slow the fat renders out and forms a sort of confit of the meat.
 Strong flavours in the stuffing cut through richness of the meat.
 Using some of the lamb fat to cook the leaks and beans ties the whole thing together.
+You can make a gravy with the roasting juices, but it is not essential.

 - 1 boneless breast of lamb